intel-analytics/ipex-llm/scala/dllib/src/main/scala/com/intel/analytics/bigdl/dllib/models/vgg/README.md

 safety of your model files.
 * -b: The mini-batch size.
 It is expected that the mini-batch size is a multiple of node_number * core_number.
 * --summary: Where you store the training metainfo, which can be visualized in tensorboard
+* --optimizerVersion: option to set DistriOptimizer version, the value can be "optimizerV1" or "optimizerV2".
 ## Test Model
 Example command for running in Spark local mode
 ```